-Water allocation should be based on demand prioritisation and afterwards a number of criteria, including value $added/m^3$ , jobs/m, food security/m and livelihood increase/m.
+Water allocation should be based on demand prioritisation and afterwards a number of criteria, including value added/m3, jobs/m3, food security/m3 and livelihood increase/m3.
 Basic needs and environmental requirements need to be given priority 1 and 2.
 Subsequent uses need to be determined based on the above criteria (if there is resource competition).
 Transboundary resources need to be allocated based on the SADC Shared Water Courses Protocol and the above criteria.